vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/22_adts_over_exceptions.md

 }
 ```

-These might be the signtures of the operations on `image_view`:
+These might be the signatures of the operations on `image_view`:

 ```cpp
 void crop_to_cat(image_view&);